 What Color Makes a Basement Look Bigger?

 You can apply color combination techniques for a small room and basement to make it appear larger.
-For instance, select bright ceiling color if you have a cramped basement with a low ceiling with just artificial light.
+For instance, select a bright ceiling color if you have a cramped basement with a low ceiling and just artificial light.

 Bright and light colors make the drab basement room appear bigger than its size.
 Choose light colors like white and cream and pale yellow, blue, and gray.

-Apply the color scheme to the entire basement, not just the basement ceilings or walls.
+Apply the color scheme to the entire room, not just the basement’s ceilings or walls.
 Here are some tips you can do and choose from:

 - Light-colored and water-resistant flooring